 Cuyabeno National Park

 If what you are looking for is to venture into exotic flora and fauna in places where you can admire the wonders of nature, the Cuyabeno Wildlife Reserve must be on your destination agenda.
-Located in the province of Sucumbíos, northeast of Ecuador, this place comprises an area is 590 112 hectares, inhabit more than 550 different species of birds, 60 species of orchids, more than 350 species of fish, 10 monkey species, and a large variety of reptiles, such as anacondas, alligators and river turtles.
+Located in the province of Sucumbíos, northeast of Ecuador, this place comprises an area is 590 112 hectares, inhabits more than 550 different species of birds, 60 species of orchids, more than 350 species of fish, 10 monkey species, and a large variety of reptiles, such as anacondas, alligators and river turtles.

 Likewise, there are 12,000 species of plants found within the reserve, which coexist with mammalian species such as Tapir (Tapirus terrestris).
-The Cuyabeno is also home to rare species such as the mythical pink river dolphin, and the Hoatzin or eagle of the region, which measures up to 66 centimeters in height and the opening of its wings reaches up to 243 cm in length.
+The Cuyabeno is also home to rare species such as the mythical pink river dolphin, and the Hoatzin or eagle of the region, which measures up to 66 centimeters in height, and the opening of its wings reaches up to 243 cm in length.
 The variety of species that this lacustrine system has, composed of 13 lagoons, rivers, a flooded tropical forest, and another semi-flooded, make this territory set a record for the highest levels of biodiversity recorded compared to the world, next to the Park Yasuni National.

 The Amazonian province of Napo is highlighted by its infinite biodiversity and is the perfect setting to discover, learn and enjoy the culture, nature, and adventure that inhabits Ecuador.
 Lovers of nature should know that Napo is a reference in Ecuador for bird watching.
 The extensive vegetation of the province is perfect to contemplate.
 You will fall in love with the wonders that the country of the four worlds offers.
-The paths through the primary and secondary forest allow us to observe giant trees, medicinal plants, and a great variety of fauna, such as monkeys, birds, and other wildlife species.
+The paths through the primary and secondary forests allow us to observe giant trees, medicinal plants, and a great variety of fauna, such as monkeys, birds, and other wildlife species.
 Hollín, Pimpilala, Latas, and Yanayacu have excellent waterfalls and form beautiful natural pools and landscapes that will make your visit to this destination an unforgettable memory.

 Containing the second-highest amount of Amazon Rainforest after Brazil, the Peruvian rainforest is one of the best regions of Amazonia to visit.
 There are two main gateways for the Peruvian Amazon, which are Iquitos, a port of the Amazon River in Peru’s north, and Puerto Maldonado in the south.
 Puerto Maldonado provides access to the incredible Tambopata National Reserve and Manu lowlands.